Jon Ola Sand: Eurovision Song Contest

 From 1998 to 2005, he headed the Norwegian delegation at the Eurovision Song Contest.
 In 2010, Sand was appointed as the Executive Producer of the Eurovision Song Contest 2010, held in Oslo, Norway.
-Sand is a television producer for the Norwegian television channel NRK, which was responsible for holding the festival in 2010, when Sand was the chief of production for the event.

-On 26 November 2010, Sand was appointed as the European Broadcasting Union's Executive Supervisor of the Eurovision Song Contest, after Svante Stockselius resigned from the role, the new position began on 1 January 2011.
+On 26 November 2010, Sand was appointed as the European Broadcasting Union's Executive Supervisor of the Eurovision Song Contest, after Svante Stockselius stepped down from the role; the new position began on 1 January 2011.
 Sand reportedly edged out 39 other applicants.
 As Executive Supervisor, Sand has the last call with regards to the production of the Eurovision Song Contest, with the ability to overrule the producers, and instruct.
 He is also responsible for the organization of the voting system of the contest.
 He made his debut as Executive Supervisor at the 2011 contest in Düsseldorf.
-Sand was later appointed as the Executive Supervisor for the Junior Eurovision Song Contest 2016.
 He had been on leave from NRK since being appointed Executive Supervisor.